YunoHost/doc/pages/01.administrate/07.specific_use_cases/10.vpn/vpn_advantage.en.md

 ### The case of email
 Email is one of the most complex protocols to self-host, usually it is what a user self-hosts last.
 Indeed, it is very easy to find yourself in a situation where emails sent by the server are refused by the recipient SMTP servers.

-To avoid this you need to :
+To avoid this you need to:
 - configure the reverse DNS of the server's Internet connection (or VPN)
 - a fixed IPv4
 - that this IPv4 is removable from all blacklists (notably the IP must not be on the DUL)